aws-lumberyard-dev/o3de-multiplayersample/README.md

 # MultiplayerSample Project

 A simple third-person multiplayer sample for O3DE.
-Its lazer tag in space!
+It's lazer tag in space!

 > **_NOTE:_** For Linux, see the Linux specific setup in [README_LINUX](./README_LINUX.md).